jorenn92/Maintainerr/README.md

 Docker images for amd64 & arm64 are available under jorenn92/maintainerr and ghcri.io/jorenn92/maintainerr. <br />

 Data is saved within the container under /opt/data, it is recommended to tie a persistent volume to this location in your docker command/compose file.
 Make sure this directory is read/writeable by the user specified in the 'user' instruction.
-If no 'user' instruction is configured, the volume should be accessible by PID:GID 1000:1000.
+If no 'user' instruction is configured, the volume should be accessible by UID:GID 1000:1000.

 For more information, visit the [installation guide](docs/2-getting-started/1-installation/Installation.md) or navigate to \<maintainerr_url\>:\<port\>/docs after starting your <b>Maintainerr</b> container.